pupsresearchlab/pups.github.io/_pages/about.md

 ---
 I am a PhD canddidate at the University of Waterloo.
 I am supervised by [Florian Kerschbaum](https://cs.uwaterloo.ca/~fkerschb/) and I am a member of the  [Cryptography, Security, and Privacy (CrySP)](https://crysp.uwaterloo.ca/) lab.

-My research interests are cryptography and its applications to privacy with my current focus being privacy and machine learning.
+My research interests are in the development and use of privacy mechanisms for data analysis.
+In addition to designing and evaluating attacks on private computation I study user perceptions, concerns, and comprehension of private computation, including private machine learning.

 I received a Masters of Mathematics from the University of Waterloo.
 My masters thesis was on combinatorial cryptography, supervised by [Doug Stinson](https://cs.uwaterloo.ca/~dstinson/).